NickRossBrown/personal-reference-repo/Tests/testing-tools.md

 * javascript implementation of the DOM.
 * So it's not the real Dom but a fake javascript version of it
     - remember the DOM is that tree like structure that shows the nodes on our webpage and that's what makes

+## Mock spies and Stubbs

+* Jasmine and Jest come with their own version
+* If you're using something like Mocha (most popular example) just like you had to add an assertion on library you'll have to add something called Sinon.js
+* Spies provide for us information about functions
+    - How many times they were called in what cases and by who
+* Stubbing replaces selected functions with a function to ensure that the expected behavior happens
+* Mock is kind of like faking a function or a behavior to test different parts of a process
+    - this might be really really good for integration tests

+## Code Coverage

+* Istanbul
+* Jest has it own code coverage
+* Gives a report of where and how many lines ood code are missing tests

+## how to choose what library combinations

+* if you want a fast framework that can handle everything and has everything in one wall just use Jest
+* if you want a very flexible extendable configuration where you can plug in some things then use Mocha
+    - A harder to set up because we need to add on things like Chai and Sinon.js but it's more flexible.